Timing & Runner Tracking

 - Runner Tracking is provided through our mobile App RaceJoy.

 Marathoners Participating in Relay Teams

-Marathoners may participate as a member of a relay team.
-The Marathoner must wear both their Marathon bib and ChronoTrack Tag and Relay Team bib and ChronoTrack Tag, and must exchange the wrist band at the 2-Person Exchange Zone in Oakledge Park.
+Marathoners may participate as a member of a 2 Person Relay Team.
+The Marathoner must wear both their Marathon and 2 Person Relay Team bibs, then must remove their 2 Person Team bib after the Exchange Zone in Oakledge Park.
 Please read our Relay-Marathoner Scenario INFO SHEET for everything you need to know about which bibs to wear and where to exchange.

 Note: Participants MUST use the clear gear check bags provided in your runner bag at Race Packet Pick-Up.